-Cyanobacteria: Definition, Salient Features, Examples
+Cyanobacteria: Salient Features, Structure, Examples

 Firstly cyanobacteria are kept in as myxophyceae of class algae (blue-green algae).
 Later some phycologists kept it into Cyanophyceae, while others kept it into Schizophyceae also.
 On the basis of the electron microscope and biochemistry Echlin and Moris that cyanobacteria show great affinity with blue-green algae.